METS-Programme/ugandaemr-usermanual/upgrading.md

 3. Select the Manage Modules link
 ![Manage Modules](images/manage_modules_link.png)
 4. On the Manage modules page, click the Add/Upgrade module button
-5. In the popup window
+5. In the popup window use the browse button under Upgrade Existing module to select the module file from your computer, then click Upload

 ## Upgrading with a WAR file
 This will be done when there are multiple modules that need to be upgraded as a complete package, therefore a new WAR file is to be installed